raspi-alpine/builder/README.md

 As well as the environment variables some files change the building of the image as well.

-In the INPUT_PATH if there is an m4 folder with the file hdmi.m4 this will be included instead of the default hdmi section in config.txt, to let the kernel decide hdmi settings just create a blank hdmi.m4 file.
+In the INPUT_PATH if there is an m4 directory with the file hdmi.m4 this will be included instead of the default hdmi section in config.txt, to let the kernel decide hdmi settings just create a blank hdmi.m4 file.
+If the INPUT_PATH m4 directory has fstab.m4, this is included at the end of the generated fstab file.

 The STAGES environment variable holds the order of stages to run, if a same named file exists in the default stage directory and the INPUT_PATH/stages/STAGE directory the INPUT_PATH one is used.
 After the run of default stage scripts for that stage any